Improving the health of children through family-centered, evidenced-based, nutrition education.

 Whatever your child’s health, medical, or nutrition-related challenge may be, NutriKidz services can help your child.
 Andrea, founder of NutriKidz has the knowledge and experience to help your child reach their health potential through evidenced-based nutrition interventions.

-Andrea Carpenter is a Registered Dietitian (RD) and founded NutriKidz in 2014.
+Andrea Carpenter is a Registered Dietitian and founded NutriKidz in 2014.
 She is a busy mom with two young boys who are also keen to be involved in meal preparation and taste testing!
 Andrea has always had a passion for food and nutrition, which lead to her career in dietetics.
 She studied at Brescia University College at The University of Western Ontario where she earned her honours degree and completed her dietetic internship program at London Health Sciences Center (LHSC).

 After internship Andrea was hired on at the Children's Hospital at LHSC.
 She worked in the areas of GI and Hepatology, Complex Care, and Infant Development, and operated a Failure to Thrive Nutrition Clinic.
 Andrea has also worked at McMaster Children’s Hospital in the GI department and ran a Celiac Disease Clinic.
 In 2012 Andrea relocated to Toronto and started working at The Hospital for Sick Children.
 Andrea has worked in the GI and Liver/Bowel Transplant Program, and currently works in the Nephrology and Kidney Transplant Program.